Regular Reduction of Controlled Hamiltonian System with Symplectic Structure and Symmetry: Applications

 ({\bf ii}) Assume that two RCH systems $(T^\ast Q_i,\omega_i,H_i,F_i,W_i),\; i=1,2,$ are RCH-equivalent, but the associated Hamiltonian systems $(T^\ast Q_i,\omega_i,H_i),\; i=1,2,$ are not equivalent, from Theorem 3.3 we can choose the control law $u_i: T^\ast Q_i \rightarrow W_i, \; i=1,2, $ such that $T(\varphi^\ast)\cdot X_{(T^\ast Q_2,\omega_2,H_2,F_2,u_2)} = X_{(T^\ast Q_1,\omega_1,H_1,F_1,u_1)}\cdot \varphi^\ast$, and hence $T(\varphi_\ast)\cdot X_{(T^\ast Q_1,\omega_1,H_1,F_1,u_1)} = X_{(T^\ast Q_2,\omega_2,H_2,F_2,u_2)}\cdot \varphi_\ast$.
 We can take that $Y_i = X_{(T^\ast Q_i,\omega_i,H_i,F_i,u_i)} = (\mathbf{d}H_i)^\sharp +\textnormal{vlift}(F_i)+\textnormal{vlift}(u_i)\in TT^\ast Q_i, $ and $\alpha_i= i_{Y_i} \omega_i \in T^\ast T^\ast Q_i, $ $ i=1,2 $.
 Then the ports $P_i=(Y_i,\alpha_i), \; i=1,2,$ satisfy that $T\varphi_\ast (Y_1)= Y_2\cdot \varphi_\ast$, and $(\varphi_\ast)_\ast (\alpha_1)= \alpha_2 \cdot \varphi_\ast$, and hence the port Hamiltonian systems $(T^\ast Q_i, \omega_i, H_i, P_i ),$ \; $i=1,2,$ are port-equivalent.
 1cm $\blacksquare$\\

-The mechanical control system theory is a very important subject.
-In this paper, we study the regular reduction theory of controlled Hamiltonian systems with the symplectic structure and symmetry.
+The theory of controlled mechanical system is a very important subject.
+In this paper, we study the regular reduction theory of a controlled Hamiltonian system with the symplectic structure and symmetry.
 It is a natural problem what and how we could do, if we define a controlled Hamiltonian system on the cotangent bundle $T^*Q$ by using a Poisson structure, and if symplectic reduction procedure does not work or is not efficient enough.
-Wang and Zhang in \cite{wazh12} study the optimal reduction theory of controlled Hamiltonian systems with Poisson structure and symmetry by using the optimal momentum map.\\
+Wang and Zhang in \cite{wazh12} study the optimal reduction theory of a controlled Hamiltonian system with Poisson structure and symmetry by using the optimal momentum map.
+Moreover, Wang in \cite{wa13d, wa13f} study the Hamilton-Jacobi theory of RCH system and its a variety of reduced systems, and describe the relationship between the RCH-equivalence for RCH systems and the solutions of corresponding Hamilton-Jacobi equations, and apply to give explicitly the motion equation and Hamilton-Jacobi equation of the reduced spacecraft-rotor system on a symplectic leaf by calculation in detail, which show the effect on controls in regular symplectic reduction and Hamilton-Jacobi theory.\\

-{\bf Acknowledgments:} J.E.
-Marsden's research was partially supported by NSF Grant.
+{\bf Acknowledgments:} The authors would like to thank the referees for their careful review reports and comments, which are helpful for us to revise well the manuscript.
+Especially grateful to Professor Tudor S. Ratiu and MS. Wendy McKay for their support and help.
 H. Wang's research was partially supported by the Natural Science Foundation of Tianjin (05YFJMJC01200) and the Key Laboratory of Pure Mathematics and Combinatorics, Ministry of Education, China.